Information for term World Government

-- Tour the Royal Palace, grand headquarters of the King and Queen of Belgium – open only during Summer.
+- Tour the Royal Palace, grand headquarters of the King and Queen of Belgium – open only in July and August

 - Munch on fries dipped in mayonnaise while hanging out in the city’s many parks and green spaces.

-- Take a bike tour and see the canals, cobblestone streets, and fairytale scenery of medieval Bruges.
+- Take a bike or boat tourand see the canals, cobblestone streets, and fairytale scenery of medieval Bruges.

 Dates & FeesClick to Open

 - Program open to all current high school students: Freshmen, Sophomores, Juniors, and Seniors.

 - For scholarship eligibility requirements, please check our Scholarship page.

 Program scholarships and tuition include iNext Travel Insurance, but do not cover the cost of flights.
 More details about tuition inclusions can be found here.

 |Summer Session I 2020 3 weeks||Rolling Admissions||Jun 14, 2020||Jul 4, 2020||

 |Summer Session II 2020 3 weeks||Rolling Admissions||Jul 12, 2020||Aug 1, 2020||